CharityNavigator/990_long/README.md

 Hit "next" again.
 Choose a name that will help you identify this cluster six months from now.
 Hit "next" one more time.
 Do NOT proceed without an EC2 key pair: choose one or create one.
 You are now ready to create your cluster.
 It will take about 15 minutes for it to finish bootstrapping.

+### Step 3a: Modify security group for your EMR cluster

+By default, your EMR master node can't pull the 990 data processing code from GitHub, which you need it to be able to do.
+You also can't log into it directly, which you'll also need to be able to do.
+So we're going to explicitly authorize GitHub to send data to EMR master nodes by default, and we're going to open up the cluster for SSH access.
+You only need to do this once.
+If you run this code again, you don't need to mess with it.

+* Go to the EC2 console.
+* Click on "Security Groups."
+* Find the security group called `ElasticMapReduce-master.` Click on it.
+* Click "Add rule."
+Where it says "Custom TCP rule," click the drop down and choose "SSH."
+Where it says "Custom," click the drop down and choose "Anywhere."
+* Create additional rules allowing inbound traffic for ports 443, 9418, and 80 from 192.30.252.0/22 (Github).

+Again, if you've done this before, you don't need to do it again.

 ### Step 4: Walk through the steps

 Find your master node's public IP address by clicking on your cluster, choosing the hardware tab, and clicking on its ID.
 SSH into it as user `hadoop` using your EC2 private key (`.pem` file).
 At the command line, that's